June 11, 2019.

 What happened to home equity in 2008

 A decade ago, real estate values started to skyrocket.
 Homeowners were given the green light to begin using their houses as personal ATMs.
-This looked like a mortgage refinance that converted home equity into cash, also called a cash-out refinance.
+This looked like a refinance mortgage that converted home equity into cash, also called a cash-out refinance.
 Home values were appreciating so fast that many homeowners were able to tap in multiple times and cash out equity.

 Homeowners had minimal or no equity left as a result, and when housing prices started to fall, this left many owners with negative equity.
 For these homeowners, the amount owed on their mortgage was greater than the value of their house.
 Some homeowners who saw that their house had no value left in it quit paying their mortgage.